Paul Calandra: Family dispute

 In 2005, Calandra was involved in a family dispute.
 In the early 2000s, he had power of attorney to manage his mother's affairs.
 In a lawsuit filed by his sisters, it was claimed the power of attorney had been revoked by his mother months before her death in August 2005, but Calandra had invoked it for personal gain.
 Calandra's sisters alleged that he had charged $8,000 to his mother's credit card without her knowledge.
-They further alleged that, when confronted about the charges by his sister Concetta, Calandra suggested that he should kill Concetta.
 In his statement of defence, Calandra said that the charges had been authorized.
 The sisters also alleged that Calandra took $25,000 from his mother to pay taxes, but instead wrote the cheque to himself and left the taxes unpaid.
-Calandra claimed in his statement of defense that the money was given to him by his mother "freely, without pretext, and of her own volition."
+Calandra claimed in his statement of defence that the money was given to him by his mother "freely, without pretext, and of her own volition."
 A document filed on September 8, 2008, the first full day of the 2008 federal election campaign, said that the parties had settled the case out of court.

 Politics

-Calandra ran as the Canadian Alliance candidate in the 2000 federal election in the riding of Toronto riding of Scarborough East.
+Calandra ran as the Canadian Alliance candidate in the 2000 federal election in the Toronto riding of Scarborough East.
 He was defeated by Liberal incumbent John McKay by 16,460 votes.
 He ran eight years later in the 2008 federal election as the Conservative candidate in the York Region riding of Oak Ridges—Markham.
 He defeated Liberal incumbent Lui Temelkovski by 545 votes.
 He was re-elected in 2011 defeating Temelkovski again, this time by 20,680 votes.

 Following his election in 2008, in Calandra's first term he sat on the Access to Information, Privacy, and Ethics Committee, Citizenship and Immigration Committee, and the Government Operations and Estimates Committee.

-During this term he also introduced two private member's bills.
-On June 19, 2009, he introduced ‘An Act to Change the Name of the Electoral District of Oak Ridges—Markham, and on March 11, 2011, he introduced ‘An Act Respecting the Establishment of a National Strategy for the Purchase and Sale of Second-Hand Precious Metal Articles'.
+During this term, he also introduced two private member's bills.
+On June 19, 2009, he introduced 'An Act to Change the Name of the Electoral District of Oak Ridges—Markham, and on March 11, 2011, he introduced 'An Act Respecting the Establishment of a National Strategy for the Purchase and Sale of Second-Hand Precious Metal Articles'.
 Neither of these bills proceeded past first reading.